Cooliniau/WerehogRD/1 - Werehog Concepts/Cooliniau/Additional Files/[ini-Update1]_Foreign-Input-Theory-All-Combos.md

     - YY-X(Y)X
     - *YY-XX(Y)
   - Wereclap to Double Axle
-    - XXX-Y(X)
+    - |XXX-Y(X)|
-  - Double Axle to Wereclap
+  - Double Axle to Wereclap Finisher
     - ~YYY-X(Y)
-      - ("~" means combos are currently not possible due to the 1st UI of Double Axle sending Sonic into the air, rendering the Wereclap finisher inoperable)
+      - ("~" means the combo is currently not possible due to the 1st UI of Double Axle sending Sonic into the air, rendering the Wereclap finisher inoperable)

 -------------------------